GabriStucchi/Spicer/README.md

 </p>

 ### Voicings
-If the piano complexity level is set to its maximum, whenever in the chord progression is detected a II - V - I fragement, then voicings are performed.
+If the keys Spice level is set to its maximum, whenever in the chord progression is detected a II - V - I fragement, then voicings are performed.

 Voicings are particular arangements and movements of the pitches of a chord aimed at achieving a pleasurable effect.
 The chords used can include 7ths, 9ths and also 13ths and they can have two configurations:
 * Basic: